Ryagg/Ryagg/README.md

 ### Hello World, 👋

-I'm Scott, a **Technical Support Engineer** with a background in **Full Stack Software Development** and a strong interest in identity and access management (IAM).
+I'm Scott, a **Technical Support Engineer** with a background in **Full Stack Software Development** and a strong interest in Software Testing and Quality Assurance.

 As a Technical Support Engineer at Salesforce, I specialize in diagnosing and resolving technical issues for MuleSoft customers in EMEA and APAC while ensuring timely and accurate case resolution.

 I am most engaged when I'm learning something new, solving problems, or helping others succeed.
 I bring empathy, structure, and deep focus to every task.

 - I’m a graduate of <a href="https://codeinstitute.net/de/full-stack-software-development-diploma/">code institute's Full Stack Software Development course</a> and received my diploma with a merit grade
-- 🌱 I'm currently preparing for the Certified in Cybersecurity (CC) exam by ISC²
+- 🌱 I'm currently preparing for the ISTQB CTFL certification.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a huge rugby fan.
 Go Leinster!